-PAPD: Toddler shot in Port Arthur drive-by - Port Arthur News
+Police: Toddler shot in Port Arthur drive-by Friday evening - Port Arthur News

-PAPD: Toddler shot in Port Arthur drive-by
+Police: Toddler shot in Port Arthur drive-by Friday evening

-A 1-year-old child was shot Friday evening during a Port Arthur drive-by.
+A 1-year-old child was shot Friday evening during a Port Arthur drive-by, authorities said.

-According to the Port Arthur Police Department, officers were called at about 7:35 p.m. to the 2100 block of Everygreen Drive in reference to a drive-by shooting
+According to the Port Arthur Police Department, officers were called at approximately 7:35 p.m. to the 2100 block of Evergreen Drive in reference to a drive-by shooting

-On scene, they found a 1-year old with a gunshot sound that was life-flighted to a Houston hospital for medical care.
+On scene, they found a 1-year-old child with a gunshot wound.
+The baby was life-flighted to a Houston hospital for medical care.

-While the incident is still under investigation, the department said the suspected vehicle is a four-door grey or silver passenger car.
+While the shooting is still under investigation, the department said a suspect vehicle is a four-door gray or silver passenger car.

+Police also announced investigation of house shooting that took place less than 30 minutes later.

+Officers responded to the 3100 block of 18th Street in reference to deadly conduct.
+When officers arrived at approximately 7:57 p.m., they observed the home was struck multiple times by gunfire.

 Port Arthur ISD shares plans to showcase monuments of high schools past